What do you do when you make a mistake? Do you fess up and admit it as fast as you can? Run away?

 “I do,” he said.
 “You didn’t order it.
 It’s your mistake.
 I’d go broke if I had to do this all the time.”
 Meanwhile, the girl had taken my dollar and given me 30-cents change.
 “Would you like hot or sweet peppers,” she asked meekly?

 I waited, took the tray back once I had the peppers and had a conversation with my client about business.

-Mistakes are about forgiveness, really.
-Some people have a hard time with that.
+Some people have a hard time with mistakes because eventually, it requires forgiveness.
+Or not.

 When I was a freshman in Catholic high school, the priest handed me my first Algebra test back: it had “0” at the top in red.
 He finished handing out the tests to the other students came back to my desk and bent over, whispering.
 “What happened Mr. Nowakowski,” he asked?
 “I know you know this stuff.
 You answer in class all the time.
 What happened?”